spacecloud-io/space-docs/content/security/security-rules/conditional-access/triggering-webhooks.md

 {{< highlight javascript >}}
 {
   "rule": "webhook",
-  "url": "<webhook-url>"
+  "url": "<webhook-url>",
+  "store": "<variable to store the response>"
 }
 {{< /highlight >}}

 The `webhook` rule triggers an HTTP `POST` request on the url specified in the rule.

 The target service performs the custom validation and provides a response accordingly.
 The `webhook` rule is resolved only if the webhook target provides a response with status code `2xx`.

-Otherwise the rule is considered rejected and the access is denied.
+You can optionally specify the variable to store the result of the webhook, so that you can use the fields from the webhook response body in your other security rules like `match`.

 ### Request headers